s-anusha/ns-3-dev-git/src/traffic-control/doc/rem.rst

 Validation
 **********

 The REM model is tested using :cpp:class:`RemQueueDiscTestSuite` class defined in `src/traffic-control/test/rem-queue-test-suite.cc`.
-The suite includes 3 test cases:
+The suite includes 5 test cases:

 * Test 1: simple enqueue/dequeue with defaults, no drops
 * Test 2: more data with defaults, unforced drops but no forced drops
 * Test 3: same as test 2, but with higher Target
+* Test 4: Packets are ECN capable, but REM queue disc is not ECN enabled
+* Test 5: Packets are ECN capable and REM queue disc is ECN enabled

 The test suite can be run using the following commands: